 The impedance of a transformer is stated on the nameplate of most power transformers.
 The nameplate below is from a delta-wye transformer with an impedance of 5.8%.
 In this paper, I will attempt to explain transformer impedance and how its value is derived.

-The source impedance is the sum of the winding resistance and leakage reactance expressed as a percentage of the rated voltage.
+The source impedance is the sum of the winding resistance and leakage reactance and is expressed as a percentage of the rated voltage.
 This will also be the voltage that must be applied to a shorted transformer in order to circulate full-load current.

 Z% = (Test Voltage/Rated Voltage) x 100